fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 Column | Type | Description
 --- | --- | ---
 _fivetran_active | Boolean | TRUE if it is the currently active record.
 FALSE if it is a historical version of the record.
 Only one version of the record can be TRUE.
-_fivatran_start | TimeStamp | The time when the record was first created or modified in the source.
+_fivetran_start | TimeStamp | The time when the record was first created or modified in the source.
 _fivetran_end | TimeStamp | The value for this column depends on whether the record is active.
 If the record is not active(`_fivetran_active`=FALSE), then `_fivetran_end` value will be `_fivetran_start` of the next version of the record minus 1 millisecond.
 If the record is deleted, then the value will be the same as the timestamp of delete operation.
 If the record is active(`_fivetran_active`=TRUE), then `_fivetran_end` is the max allowed value that we can set for a TIMESTAMP column.